-The appellant contends that the SEIR fails to identify and mitigate significant impacts related to construction and operational noise impacts on children participating in child behavior observation classes in the City College Multi-Use Building childcare facilities and other childcare facilities and schools.
-The appellant also states that the SEIR erroneously identifies the time of least noise sensitivity as between 9 a.m. and 4 p.m., stating that these are during City College class times and childcare facility operations.
+The appellant contends that the SEIR fails to identify and mitigate significant impacts related to construction and operational noise impacts on children in the City College Multi-Use Building childcare facilities and other childcare facilities and schools.
+The appellant also states that the SEIR erroneously identifies the time of least noise sensitivity as between $9 \, \text{a.m.}$ and $4 \, \text{p.m.}$ , stating that these are during City College class times and childcare facility operations.

 Construction noise impacts are evaluated under Impact NO-1 on SEIR pp. 3.C-23 to 3.C-31.
 Operational noise impacts are evaluated under Impact NO-3 on SEIR pp. 3.C-33 to 3.C-38 and Impact NO-4 on SEIR pp. 3.C-36 to 3.C-38.
 The appellant incorrectly asserts that the SEIR does not disclose and mitigate the project's impact.
-For example, t The department fully responded to comments on the draft SEIR regarding children attending child behavior observation classes in the Multi-Use Building, childcare facilities, and schools in RTC Response NO-1: Noise Baseline (pp. 4.D-2 to 4.D-5), RTC Response NO-3: Construction Noise Impacts (pp. 4.D-11 to 4.D-17), RTC Response NO-5: Operational Noise (pp. 4.D-20), and RTC Response NO-6: Noise Mitigation Measure (pp. 4.D-21 to 4.D-23).
+For example, t The department fully responded to comments on the draft SEIR regarding children in the Multi-Use Building childcare facilities and other, childcare facilities, and schools in RTC Response NO-1: Noise Baseline (pp. 4.D-2), RTC Response NO-3: Construction Noise Impacts (pp. 4.D-11 to 4.D-17), RTC Response NO-5: Operational Noise (pp. 4.D-20), and RTC Response NO-6: Noise Mitigation Measure (pp. 4.D-21 to 4.D-23).